Search | en English

 Engaging with people passionate about public schools.

-Each year, we host an array of events to illuminate the interconnectedness of our work, schools and the Madison community.
-Working to raise awareness and support for Madison Metropolitan School District, we’re committed to building a bright future for our students and Madison.
+We host an array of events to illuminate the interconnectedness of our work, schools and the Madison community.
+Working to raise awareness and support for MMSD, we’re committed to building a bright future for our students and Madison.

 Past Events